Dictionary / Arabic - Turkish Terminology

 TASATTUR - تستر

-Derived from the same root of satr (ستر ).
+It is derived from the root word satr (ستر ).
 One of the names of Allah, As-Sattar الستار , which means the One Who veils and forgives man's faults, is also derived from the same root.

 Literally: A being or becoming veiled.
 Curtained.
 Hidden.
 Shrouded; concealment.
 To cover.
 To veil.
 To drape.
 To conceal one's self.
 Veiling.

-In Sharî’ah: For men and women, not showing the prohibited parts of their bodies to non-mahrams who are specified in the Qur’an.
+As a term of the Sharî’ah, it refers to men and women, not showing the prohibited parts of their bodies in the way described in the Sharî’ah to non-mahrams who are specified in the Qur’an.

 (Please refer to The 24th Flash-The Risale on Tasattur and The Compilation on Tasattur)